 Childlock: By no means, do not create your own childlock.
 Toddlers have short attention spans.
 They will get bored with your game quickly and the best thing to do in this case is to let them switch games.

-There are specialized childlock apps like Zoodles that provide high-quality childlock while allowing kids to switch between approved games.
+There are specialized childlock apps that provide high-quality childlock while allowing kids to switch between approved games.
 Your own childlock will just interfere everywhere and it will require you to implement menus that end up confusing the toddler when he accidentally triggers them.

 Menus: Toddlers cannot read.
 For a toddler, all menus look alike.
 Every screen in your game is conceptualized as a place, an enclosed space, a kind of room.
 Touching stuff on the screen can get the kid to another place in the game.